sophiabrandt/crowdr/README.md

 crowdr is a tool for tracking, managing, and viewing crowdfunding projects that users have supported.
 The application is built using [Next.js](https://nextjs.org) and [Prisma](https://www.prisma.io/).
 It provides an array of features such as project submission, project management, reward management, and search & filtering.

-Parts of the code come from the [FrontendMasters Next.js course by Scott Moss](https://frontendmasters.com/courses/fullstack-app-next-v2/dashboard-home-page/).
+I found the original inspiration in the [FrontendMasters Next.js course by Scott Moss](https://frontendmasters.com/courses/fullstack-app-next-v2/dashboard-home-page/), but I significantly rewrote the code and changed the architeture to allow for testing.

 The logo comes from [undraw](https://undraw.co/). 🩷